 Nursing Home or Residential Care for Other Owner

-If the Homeowner is age 62 or older and the other owner of the housesite is the Homeowner's sibling or spouse who has moved indefinitely from the housesite to a nursing home or a residential care facility, the Homeowner treats his or her claim as if he or she is the only owner, provided the sibling or spouse does not make a claim for the same housesite or does not file a Renter Rebate Claim.
+If the Homeowner is age 62 or older and the other owner of the housesite is the Homeowner's sibling or spouse who has moved indefinitely from the housesite to a nursing home or a residential care facility, the Homeowner treats the claim as if they are the only owner, provided the sibling or spouse does not make a claim for the same housesite or does not file a Renter Credit Claim.

 Renting at the End of the Year

 If you owned a Vermont homestead in the previous calendar year but sold the homestead before April 1 of that year and then rented a home for the remainder of the year through Dec.
-31, you may be eligible for a Renter Rebate Claim if your household income is $47,000 or less.
+31, you may be eligible for a Renter Credit Claim.